-I recently stumbled upon pictures associated with one of our “life stories” that we tell folks about from time to time.
-This is the story “the accident”, which was no accident at all.
+I recently stumbled upon the pictures associated with the event, and since this is one of our “life stories” that we tell folks about from time to time I decided to share here…

 Cleaning out a desk drawer I stumbled onto one of these:

 Back in the days BM (Before Microsoft), I worked for a small

 company in Seattle called International Entry Systems, Inc, or IESI.
 They

 manufactured Z-80 based data entry terminals that were, basically, a

 single line display, a keyboard and a data cassette recorder.
 All software